jmelosegui/GooglemapMvc/README.md

 ## Self-service releases

-As soon as a new change is pushed to this repo, a build is executed and updated NuGet packages are published to this Package Feed:
+As soon as a new change is pushed to this repo, a build is executed and an updated NuGet package is published to this Package Feed:

     https://ci.appveyor.com/nuget/googlemapmvc